adhilcodes/Daemon/README.md

 # Net-Daemon

+ - Daemon is a ML-based Network Administration System
+ - The data for ML model is synthetically generated
+ - Decision by ML model is based on the features RAM free space, Swap memmory free space, Disk free space ,CPU idle and Load average in 3 levels
+ -

 ### Installation
 From the root directory of the project, use the following commands install the dependencies and the command-line script.
 ```bash